colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 This little site contains some documents, graphs, and programs to analyze the proposed Wilkinsburg/Pittsburgh Annexation/Merger.

+Share this site with a more speakable URL: [`j.mp/cd-wilk-pgh-merger`](https://bit.ly/cd-wilk-pgh-merger)

 ## Tax Calculator

 The tax calculator shows what your income and property taxes would be in two scenarios: a full merger and a merger that does not include the school district.